evernym/sgl/docs/reference.md

 #### Principal.id
 Contains a string that uniquely identifies the principal.
 This might be an employee UUID, a customer email address, or a first name.
-The `id` field is optional and, when present, iw used to match against a [ condition with id](#condition-with-id).
+The `id` field is optional and, when present, is used to match against a [ condition with id](#condition-with-id).

 #### Principal.roles